prashamshah115/Multi-agent-self-triage-system/README.md

 - Node.js 18+
 - An OpenAI API key (the code looks for `OPENAI_API_KEY` in a `.env` file at repo root)

-also keys for Anthropic, Gemini, or DeepSeek if you want to swap models.
+also keys for Anthropic, Gemini, or DeepSeek if WE want to swap models.

 ---